-20 Council committees
+20 Council Committees

-Application of this clause
+Application of this Part

-20.1 This clause only applies to committees of the Council whose members are all Councillors.
+20.1 This Part only applies to committees of the council whose members are all councillors.

-Council committees whose members are all Councillors
+Council committees whose members are all councillors

-- 20.2 The Council may, by resolution, establish such committees as it considers necessary. - 20.3 A committee of the council is to consist of the Mayor and such other Councillors as are elected by the Councillors or appointed by the Council. - 20.4 The quorum for a meeting of a committee of the Council is to be: - (a) such number of members as the Council decides, or - (b) if the Council has not decided a number a majority of the members of the committee.
+- 20.2 The council may, by resolution, establish such committees as it considers necessary. - 20.3 A committee of the council is to consist of the mayor and such other councillors as are elected by the councillors or appointed by the council. - 20.4 The quorum for a meeting of a committee of the council is to be: - (a) such number of members as the council decides, or - (b) if the council has not decided a number a majority of the members of the committee.